varshinivij/Olaf/backend/README.md

 ## Getting Started

-Follow these instructions to set up and deploy the Firebase Cloud Functions for the Twocube project.
+Follow these instructions to set up and deploy the Firebase Cloud Functions for your own OLAF project

 ### Prerequisites